 There are a number of places you can get an HIV test, including your GP surgery and sexual health clinics and clinics run by charities including the Terrence Higgins Trust.

 Most HIV tests in the UK involve taking a small sample of blood and sending this to a laboratory for analysis.
-These tests can provide a reliable result from four weeks after possible infection.
-It is now also possible to test using a saliva sample or pin-prick (blood-spot) test, but these tests do not reliably detect HIV as early as laboratory tests.
+These tests can provide a reliable result from four weeks after possible infection and results are usually available within a few days.
+It is also possible to test using a saliva sample or pin-prick (blood-spot) test, and many sexual health clinics now use these tests routinely as the result is available within a few minutes and do not need to be sent to the lab.
+However, these tests do not reliably detect HIV if you have been infected within the past few weeks.

 You may get the results in hours, days or weeks, depending on the type of test you take.